kittykatattack/ga/README.md

 Look familiar?
 That's right, the only code that has changed are the lines that create the sprites.
-This modularity is a feature of Ga that lets you create quick game prototypes using simple shapes that you can easily swap out for detailed images as your game idea develops.
+This modularity is a feature of Ga that lets you create quick game prototypes using simple shapes that you can easily swap out for detailed images as your game ideas develops.
 The rest of the code in the game can remain as-is.

 ##### Fine-tuning the containment area